-Menstrual migraines affect over 50% of women (1).
-Of these woman, most will experience migraines during menses but also at other times of the month.
-Migraines during menses tend to be a little more severe, harder to treat and often reoccur even despite medications.
+Menstrual migraine affects over 50% of women (1).
+Of these woman, most will experience migraine during menses but also at other times of the month.
+Migraine during menses tend to be a more severe, harder to treat and often reoccur even despite medications.

-Unfortunately, many women have resigned themselves to menstrual migraines because if there is little you can do about your cycle then there is little you can do about your migraines.
+Unfortunately, many women have resigned to menstrual migraine because if there's little you can do about your cycle then there is not much you can do about your migraine attacks.
 Right?

-There a number of options to treat and prevent, yes, prevent menstrual migraines.
+There a number of options to treat and prevent, yes, prevent menstrual migraine attacks.
 To understand how and why these treatments can help, it is worth understanding what’s going on during the month.

-Women who have a tendency to get menstrual migraines are those who are sensitive to hormonal fluctuations.
-They are often experienced just prior to the onset of menstruation.
+Women who have a tendency to get menstrual migraine are those who are sensitive to hormonal fluctuations experienced just prior to the onset of menstruation.
 Just before menstruation there is a natural drop in progesterone levels.

 The two important females hormones involved are progesterone and estrogen.

 Progesterone is a natural steroid hormone involved in the female menstrual cycle that stimulates the uterus to prepare for pregnancy.
-It is a naturally occurring hormone in the female body that helps a woman perform her feminine functions.
+It is a naturally occurring hormone in the female body that helps a female function as normal.

 Estrogens or oestrogens (American and British English spelling respectively), are a group of compounds which are important in the menstrual and reproductive cycles.
 They are also naturally occurring steroid hormones in women that promote the development and maintenance of female characteristics of the body.